jgilmore-dev/JoyrideNameDisplay/docs/USER_GUIDE.md

 - Use the up/down arrows to change the display order
 - Members at the top of the list will appear first in the banners

-## Setting Up Your Event Displays
+## Setting Up Your Displays

 ### Banner Settings
-- **Banner 1** and **Banner 2** can now both be enabled or disabled independently in the Settings menu (⚙️)
+- **Banner 1** and **Banner 2** can both be enabled or disabled independently in the Settings menu.
 - By default, both banners are disabled when you first open the app
-- **Display Selection**: Choose which monitor each banner appears on (display selection is always available, even when banners are disabled)
+- **Display Selection**: Choose which monitor each banner appears on

 ### Display Options
 - Enable or disable Banner 1 and Banner 2 as needed
 - Select which monitor to use for each banner
 - Auto-detect available displays for easy setup

-### Font Color Customization (New in v1.1.0)
+### Font Color Customization
-- You can now customize the font color for the names displayed on the banners
+- You can customize the font color for the names displayed on the banners
 - Use the color picker or manually enter a hex value (e.g., #8B9091) in the Settings menu
 - The color is applied instantly to both banners and is saved for future sessions

-## Sharing the Joy: Using the Banners
+## Using the Banners

 ### Starting the Displays
 1. Configure your display settings